 Though much of the world is on pause, many markets are starting to open for business.
 This means two things: One, you’re missing out on lucrative bookings; and two, your competitors are more than likely starting up their marketing campaigns and leaving you in the dust.

 Though there are continued signs of pandemic throughout the US, travel is currently booming in open markets.
 Even hot spots such as Florida and Arizona are seeing record demand as home-weary travelers do everything they can to leave the confines of their quarantine and experience the world.
 In other words, there is a massive influx of guests clamoring for a place to stay, meaning you are missing out if you haven’t increased your marketing budget.

-If your market isn’t open yet, quarantining your marketing budget may seem like the obvious choice.
+If your market isn’t open yet, quarantining your online marketing budget may seem like the obvious choice.
 After all, what’s the point of spending money to market properties that you can’t rent out?
 If you find your purse strings tightened, the answer to that question may indeed be to sit tight.
 However, if you have the capital, now is the perfect time to invest in SEO.